bliang1101/CoffeeShopProject/README.md

 The website is built entirely using standard web technologies to ensure a smooth, user-friendly experience.

 Installation and Setup:

 To run this project locally -
+1. Clone the repository.
+2. Navigate to the Project Directory
-1. Open the index.html file in your preferred browser.
+3. Open the index.html file in your preferred browser.
-2. Ensure all linked assets (CSS, JS, images) are in the correct file structure.
+4. Ensure all linked assets (CSS, JS, images) are in the correct file structure.
-3. No additional dependencies are required for setup.

 Usage Guide:
 Browse Products: Explore a range of coffee products.